 The expansion of aquaculture in recent decades, along with its potential for future growth, has been and continues to be driven by innovations in aquatic animal nutrition and advancement in extruded feeds.
-Feed aquaculture remains a significant and growing contributor to the sector's output, highlighting the crucial role of feed in the industry's success.
+Feed aguaculture remains a significant and growing contributor to the sector's output, highlighting the crucial role of feed in the industry's success.

-Life cycle assessment ("LCA") studies have indicated that aguafeeds are often the dominating contributor to undesirable environmental impacts associated with commercial aguaculture activities.
-High-value aguaculture species (e.g., salmon and seabass) require high-protein diets, which traditionally - but not to the same extent today - meant relving on fishmeal and fish oil extracted from wild pelagic fish resources.
+Life cycle assessment ("LCA") studies have indicated that aquafeeds are often the dominating contributor to undesirable environmental impacts associated with commercial aquaculture activities.31 High-value aquaculture species (e.g., salmon and seabass) require high-protein diets, which traditionally - but not to the same extent today - meant relying on fishmeal and fish oil extracted from wild pelagic fish resources.
 These present their own sustainability related issues, including overfishing.
-By 2050, the aquaculture industry is projected to nearly double its current production. thereby putting even more pressure on feed sources.
+By 2050, the aquaculture industry is projected to nearly double its current production, thereby putting even more pressure on feed sources.32